Skip to main content

 Network Addressing

 Each host requires at least one IP address: Public IP: The externally accessible IP address.
-Used when connecting from the agent swarm to cloud instances, accessing systems across different networks, or operating on internet-facing infrastructure.
+Used when the agent reaches cloud instances, accesses systems across different networks, or operates on internet-facing infrastructure.
 Private IP: The internal network IP address.
 Used when operating within the same network or VPC, accessing systems behind firewalls or NAT, or connecting through VPN or private network tunnels.
 At least one IP address is mandatory.
 Providing both creates a fallback strategy if one isn’t valid when an agent attempts to execute a task.

 Connection Protocols